ROM cartridge: History

-As compact disc technology came to be widely used for data storage, most hardware companies moved from cartridges to CD-based game systems.
+As compact disc technology became widely used for data storage, most hardware companies moved from cartridges to CD-based game systems.
 Nintendo remained the lone hold-out, using cartridges for their Nintendo 64 system; the company did not transition to optical media until the release of the GameCube in 2001.
-Nintendo still uses cartridges in some form for their handheld consoles known as Game Cards, although these are much smaller and thinner than previous cartridges and use the more modern flash memory for game data rather than having built-in ROM chips for the same purpose.
+Cartridges were also used for their handheld consoles, which are known as Game Paks in the Game Boy family of handhelds and as Game Cards in the DS/3DS line of handhelds.
+These cartridges are much smaller and thinner than previous cartridges.
+In the case of Game Cards, flash memory is used to store the game data in lieu of dedicated ROM chips used in most previous game cartridges.
+Sony's PlayStation Vita handheld also used a similar cartridge design known as the PlayStation Vita Game Card, which uses flash memory technology much like Nintendo's Game Cards.

+In recent years, Nintendo has moved away from utilizing their own proprietary optical disc-based media after producing the last few first-party games for the Wii U in 2017 with the launch of the Nintendo Switch that year, which featured small cartridges instead of optical discs.
+These cartridges are known as Game Cards, similar to previous Nintendo handhelds since the DS, and are much smaller and thinner than previous cartridges for consoles as well as Nintendo's own Game Cards for their DS/3DS handhelds.
+They used a form of flash memory technology similar to that of SD cards with larger storage space.
+The final games made for Nintendo's optical disc media (specifically the Wii and Wii U) were released in 2020, three years after the release of the Nintendo Switch.
+Nintendo's approach of using cartridge-like Game Cards continued on with the release of the Nintendo Switch 2 in 2025.
+Today, Nintendo is the only major company to exclusively use cartridge-based media for their consoles and handhelds as others such as Sony and Microsoft continue to use optical disc-based media for their consoles.

 In 1976, 310,000 home video game cartridges were sold in the United States.
 Between 1983 and 2013, a total of 2,910.72 million software cartridges had been sold for Nintendo consoles.

 Use in hardware enhancements

 ROM cartridges can not only carry software, but additional hardware expansions as well.
 Examples include various cartridge-based chips on the Super NES, the SVP chip in the Sega Genesis version of Virtua Racing, and a chess module in the Magnavox Odyssey².

 Micro Machines 2 on the Genesis/Mega Drive used a custom "J-Cart" cartridge design by Codemasters which incorporated two additional gamepad ports.
 This allowed players to have up to four gamepads connected to the console without the need for an additional multi-controller adapter.